 Creating a 1:1 Meeting

-Or, you can navigate to your 1:1 Meetings dashboard by selecting "1:1 Meetings" from the navigation bar on the left-hand side of the screen.
+Alternatively, 1:1 Meetings can be created from the 1:1 Meetings dashboard.
+Select 1:1 Meetings from the navigation bar on the left-hand side of the screen.
 Here you’ll see a list of your previous and upcoming 1:1’s.
-You can click on one of the users to view your meeting history and any existing agendas for upcoming meetings, or click the "+ Create Meeting" button in the upper right corner to create a new meeting.
+You can click any of the meeting cards to view your meeting history and any existing agendas for upcoming meetings, or click + Create Meeting in the upper right corner to create a new meeting.

 Enter the meeting date and time.